msalemor/sk-dev-training/README.md

 }"
 ```

-## So where is the complexity then?
+### So where is the complexity then?
 It is the everything else.

 - For example:
-  - As a foundational model that can solve many problems, applying it to help solve these problems.
+  - As a foundational model that can solve many problems, applying it this concept is complex in itself.
   - Making resilient applications that can handle disconnections and throttling
   - Developing complex orchestrations
   - Preparing the prompts and applying prompt engineering (Grounding)